Fire and Rescue Service backs Carbon Monoxide Awareness WeekPosted

 Stuart Millington, Senior Fire Safety Manger, said: “Carbon monoxide (CO) poisoning can be fatal or cause permanent damage to your health.

 “CO is produced when carbon fuels don't burn completely - it has no smell or taste and, in large quantities, it can kill very quickly.

 “We are backing Carbon Monoxide Awareness Week in a bid to help protect the safety of our residents.

 "By ensuring that all fuel burning appliances and associated flues are used, maintained and serviced in accordance with the manufacturer's instructions, chimneys are swept and inspected regularly and that an audible CO alarm is fitted, we can help protect ourselves and our families from the dangers of carbon monoxide."

 How is carbon monoxide produced?

-Carbon monoxide is hard to detect because it has no smell, taste or colour.
+Carbon monoxide is hard for humans to detect because it has no smell, taste or colour.
 This also means that it is easy to inhale without realising.

 When a fire burns in an enclosed room, the oxygen in the room is gradually used up and replaced with carbon dioxide.
 Following a build-up of carbon dioxide in the air, the fuel is prevented from burning fully and it starts to release carbon monoxide.

-If the fuel in these appliances does not burn fully, carbon monoxide (CO) gas is produced.
+If the fuel in an appliance does not burn fully, CO gas can be produced.

-The build up of carbon monoxide can also be as a result of any of the following:
+The build up of CO can also be as a result of any of the following: